fhnwvm/Complete_Street_Rule/README.md

 This is an updated repository for a modified version of the ESRI Complete Street rule by the original rule author.

+A new version of the Complete Street rule is now available under ``rules/Street_Complete_FHNW.cga``; it reflects Swiss road infrastructure, including yellow road markings and other local characteristics.

 ## Scenario Oriented Design Tool

 ![alt tag](/images/CSRuleCEDemo.gif)